WrestleMania

-The first WrestleMania was held in Madison Square Garden in New York City; the 10th and 20th editions were also held there.
-WrestleMania III in the Detroit suburb of Pontiac, Michigan was the highest-attended indoor sports event in the world, with 93,173 fans in attendance.
+The first WrestleMania was held in Madison Square Garden in New York City, New York; the 10th and 20th editions were also held there.
+WrestleMania III in the Detroit suburb of Pontiac, Michigan, was the highest-attended indoor sports event in the world, with 93,173 fans in attendance.
 The record stood until February 14, 2010, when the 2010 NBA All-Star Game broke the indoor sporting event record with an attendance of 108,713 at Cowboys Stadium, since renamed AT&T Stadium, in Arlington, Texas.
 In 2016, WrestleMania 32 surpassed WrestleMania III as the highest-attended professional wrestling event ever held in America, with 101,763 fans in attendance at AT&T Stadium, although the company revealed that attendance figures are manipulated for marketing purposes through investor calls.
-All editions of the event have been hosted in North American cities, with 36 in the United States and two in Canada.
+All editions of the event thus far have been hosted in North American cities, with 39 in the United States and two in Canada.
+WrestleMania 43 in 2027 will be held in Riyadh, Saudi Arabia, which will be the first WrestleMania to emanate from outside of North America.

-The only WrestleMania in the event's history to not air live and be held without fans in attendance was WrestleMania 36 in 2020 due to the COVID-19 pandemic; it was the first major professional wrestling event to be affected by the pandemic.
-It was also the first to be held across two nights, with each WrestleMania since becoming two-night events.
-WrestleMania 37 in 2021 was the company's first event to have fans in attendance during the pandemic, although at a reduced venue capacity, before the company resumed live touring in July that year with full capacity crowds.
+The only WrestleMania in the event's history not to air live and be held without fans in attendance was WrestleMania 36 in 2020 due to the COVID-19 pandemic; it was the first major professional wrestling event to be affected by the pandemic.
+It was also the first to be held across two nights, which subsequently became the standard format for the annual event.
+WrestleMania 37 in 2021 was WWE's first event back with a live crowd, but at a reduced venue capacity before the company resumed live touring with full capacity crowds in July that year.